Satwikan/dsa/graph/README.md

     }
 }
 ```
-- we are traversing every edge and total edges are 2xE in undirected graph and E in directed graph
+- we are traversing every edge and the total edges are 2xE in the undirected graph and E in a directed graph
-- we are adding an "V + " for a corner case where every node is disconnected
+- we are adding a "V + " for a corner case where every node is disconnected
 Time Complexity: O(v+e)
-### Counting conncted components in an undirected graph
+### Counting connected components in an undirected graph
 - it may be called no of "islands" in a graph
 ```
 void bfs(vertex<int> adj[], int v, int s, bool visited[]) {